Previous dayFebruary 2, 2026Next day

 15.0 km---✓ ReviewedUSGS →

-On February 2, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 113 km N of Yakutat, Alaska at 23:34 UTC.
-This was a shallow crustal earthquake, focused at 15.0 km depth.
+The USGS recorded this magnitude 2.3 earthquake 113 km N of Yakutat, Alaska at 23:34 UTC on February 2, 2026.
+At a depth of 15.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.556°, -139.989°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.556°N, -139.989°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02